h4ckedneko/kagi/README.md

 [![Coverage Status](https://gocover.io/_badge/github.com/h4ckedneko/kagi)](https://gocover.io/github.com/h4ckedneko/kagi)
 [![Report Card Status](https://goreportcard.com/badge/github.com/h4ckedneko/kagi)](https://goreportcard.com/report/github.com/h4ckedneko/kagi)

-**kagi** is a simple utility to manage application keys in Go.
+Package kagi is a simple utility to manage application keys in Go.
 It enables the application to generate and use a secure key for production, while allowing the developers to use hardcoded key that can be shared for the whole team during development.

-## Features
+**Features and benefits:**

 -   Minimal API, it only has two functions.
 -   Generates cryptographically secure keys.
 -   Supports either generated or hardcoded keys.
--   Fully tested, 100% code coverage.
 -   No imported external dependencies.
+-   Properly tested with benchmarks.

 ## Installation